 A. Constitutional Recognition

-30. Adopting formal recognition by councils and shires of Aboriginal traditional land ownership and the importance of genuine reconciliation; and
+31. Adopting formal recognition by councils and shires of First Nations traditional land ownership and the importance of genuine reconciliation; and

-31. Establishing in all councils and shires local Aboriginal consultative committees.
+32. Establishing in all councils and shires local First Nations consultative committees.

 C. Cooperation and Financial Sustainability

 33. A binding memorandum of understanding between NSW local and state government setting out responsibilities, appropriate financing and a commitment to cooperation and consultation.

 D. Democratic Reform

 35. For councils with wards, seeking a minimum of three councillors per ward, elected by proportional representation.